gschmutz/kafka-workshop/99-misc/100-working-with-avro-avdl-schemas/README.md

         $ref: /target/generated-sources/avro/schema/customer/state/CustomerState.avsc
 ```

-Now we can run `jikkou` using the Docker image (make sure that you set the `DATAPLATFORM_IP` environment variable first)
+Now we can run `jikkou` using the Docker image (make sure that you set the `DATAPLATFORM_IP` environment variable first).

+In a terminal window, navigate into the `jikkou` folder and run

 ```bash
 docker run -it --rm \